 CHEM-118 The Life of Chemistry

-Taught in coordination with CHEM 118, this class covers the fundamental principles of chemical reactivity and explores how those principles enlighten our understanding of modern biological processes, with an emphasis on the physiological function of the major organ systems.
-Both lectures and labs integrate chemistry and biology to convey a holistic view of how these subjects interrelate to resolve current questions in science.
-Prerequisites: BIO 110 or 111 or 113, with a grade of C- or better; and CHEM 105 or CHEM 107; and concurrent enrollment in BIO 118.
+Covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics, and explores how those principles enlighten our understanding of modern biological processes.
+Lectures integrate chemistry and biology to convey a holistic view of how these subjects interrelate to resolve current questions in science.
+Laboratory work is designed to illustrate and complement materials discussed in class.
+Three lecture hours and one laboratory.
+Prerequisites: BIO 110 or 111 or 113, with a grade of C- or better; and CHEM 105 or CHEM 107.
 Equivalent to CHEM 108.